Aeroflot is Russia’s de facto national carrier and largest airline.

 - To meet the needs of its passengers, Aeroflot is increasing its fleet and has built its own new hub in Moscow Sheremetyevo Airport.
 In 2018, practically all the domestic flights were transferred to the new Terminal B.

 - Aeroflot has been certified with the 4-Star Airline Rating by Skytrax, the leading independent authority on airline quality.
-It has six times been recognized as Best Airline in Eastern Europe at the Skytrax World Airline Awards.
+It has seven times been recognized as Best Airline in Eastern Europe at the Skytrax World Airline Awards.
 The company has also been named a Five Star Global Airline in APEX's Official Airline Ratings.
 In 2018, the 4-Star Skytrax and 5-Star APEX ratings have been confirmed.

 - As part of its commitment to safety, Aeroflot operates the largest Center of Flight Control (CFC) in Eastern Europe.
 The company also set up an up-to-date Emergency Operations Center based on modern technologies.
 The airline opened its own aviation school.
 Aeroflot’s Hub Control Center has been put into operation in Sheremetyevo with the purpose to coordinate transfer connection processes and oversee the flight control at the airport.

 - Aeroflot is committed to deploying the most effective technologies, including Big Data, to increase service quality and economic efficiency.
 According to a rating compiled by Bain & Co., Aeroflot is the fourth most digital airline anywhere in the world.
 It is also Russia’s biggest online vendor.
 The company offers its passengers the most advanced self-service check-in options and in-flight amenities, including widening Internet access.

 |Sukhoi Superjet 100||50|